 The view looking down at Angels Landing inside Zion Canyon.

-Few places captivate the mind and soul like Southern Utah.
-From Zion to Bryce Canyon, the unique rock formations, red rocks, massive canyons, and stunning views will have your head spinning.
+Few places captivate the mind and soul like the Southern Utah National Parks.
+With Zion and Bryce Canyon National Parks, the unique rock formations, red rocks, massive canyons, and stunning views will have your head spinning.
+It makes for a perfect 5-day itinerary through the heart of Utah.

-Inside, we’ll dive into all you need to know about visiting this magical area and then how to plan your trip with a 5-day itinerary!
-So get your backs packed; we’re doing Zion to Bryce Cayon NOW!
+Inside, we’ll dive into everything you need to know about visiting this magical area, then plan your trip with a 5-day Zion and Bryce Canyon itinerary!

 Soaking in the Zion National Park views while on the Angels Landing hike.